milliondollarscript/milliondollarscript/readme.txt

 * Fix: Clear Orders not working correctly.
 * Chore: Update language file.
 * New: Added an “Auto-advance after Upload” option so advanced mode can jump users straight from uploading to confirming or paying, with smoother buttons and messages guiding them through the rest of the order.
+* Improvement: Grid images now show a friendly loading message with a retry button if they need extra time, so visitors aren’t left wondering what happened.
+* Improvement: Grid backgrounds automatically follow your light or dark theme colors when no custom color is saved, keeping the grid looking consistent.

 = 2.5.14 =
 * Perf: Faster block selection on the Order page.